-Miraslov Volf says it was the story of the prodigal son (Luke 15:11-32) that launched his “theology of embrace” for his Exclusion & Embrace (see previous post).
+Miraslov Volf says it was the story of the prodigal son (Luke 15:11-32) that launched his “theology of embrace” for his book, Exclusion & Embrace (see previous post).
 Volf writes that in “some sense” the whole book is his attempt to “draw out” the social significance of this profound story between a loving father and his wayward son.
-Below are some highlights from Volf’s insights which I found especially helpful from this most-loved, and well-known story of Scripture.
+Below are some highlights from Volf’s insights I found especially helpful from this most-loved, and well-known story of Scripture.

 One of the surprises of the story, says Volf, is the father’s permission granted for the younger son to leave with his inheritance.
 The father’s willing “release” of the son, however, in no way intimates his letting go of the relationship between them.
 “The eyes that searched for and finally caught sight of the son in ‘the distance’ (v 20) tell of a heart that was with the son in ‘the distant country’ (v 13).
 Away from home, the son remained still in the father’s heart.”
 In fact,

 without the father’s having kept the son in his heart, the father would not have put his arms around the prodigal.
 No confession was necessary for the embrace to take place for the simple reason that the relationship did not rest on moral performance and therefore could not be destroyed by immoral acts. (p 159)

 For though the relationship was not grounded in uprightness, after the son’s departure the relationship was infected by a transgression and therefore had to be healed by a confession.
-For the embrace to be complete—for the celebration to begin—a confession of wrongdoing had to be made.
+For the embrace to be complete—for the celebration to begin—a confession of wrongdoing had to be made. (p 160)

 Volf concludes with great wisdom:

 The father’s most basic commitment is not to rules and given identities but to his sons whose lives are too complex to be regulated by fixed rules and whose identities are too dynamic to be defined once for all.
 Yet he does not give up the rules and the order.
 Guided by the indestructible love which makes space in the self for others in their alterity, which invites the others who have transgressed to return, which creates hospitable conditions for their confession, and rejoices over their presence, the father keeps re-configuring the order without destroying it so as to maintain it as an order of embrace rather than exclusion. (p 165)